Health and Safety Resources

 The Student Health Center is now able to provide healthcare for minor illness or injury to UNC faculty and staff.
 While not intended to replace your primary care physician or to treat work-related injuries, the Student Health Center can help you access care for a variety of minor health issues.

 The purpose of the Campus Recreation Wellness Program is to promote a holistic approach to health trough innovative and quality programming.
 The Campus Recreation Center offers fitness and recreation programs, intramural and club sports, and special events and wellness education.
 Check out Special Events and Activities.

 The Workers Compensation Act of Colorado exists to ensure the quick and efficient delivery of disability and medical benefits to injured workers at a reasonable cost to employers.
 Workers compensation insurance covers work-related injuries and disease.
 Benefits include medical, wage loss, and death benefits.

 When workers are injured on the job, it must be reported to the supervisor and to Human Resources within four working days of the occurrence.
 The employee must complete a First Report of Injury form at the Human Resources office.
 If the injury is life or limb threatening, the employee should seek immediate medical attention at the nearest emergency room.
 Otherwise a Human Resources representative will schedule an appointment for the employee with UNC's designated medical provider.

 Bear in Mind

 Bear in Mind is a publication developed by the Environmental Health & Safety Department to provide information and guidance to the UNC community about environmental, safety and health issues.
 Issues come out every quarter.
-Find current and archived issues go to the Environmental Health & Safety website:
+To find current and archived issues visit the Environmental Health & Safety website.